zainnadeem786/APTS/standard/appendix/Glossary.md

 **Production-Like Environment**
 A target environment that mirrors production in configuration, data sensitivity, or network topology sufficiently that unintended testing impact could affect real users, data, or services.
 This includes staging environments with production data, pre-production environments connected to production networks, and disaster recovery environments that can be activated.
 Isolated development environments with synthetic data are not production-like.

+**Prompt Injection**
+An attack in which adversarial content embedded in data the agent processes (target system responses, files, web pages) attempts to override the agent's instructions or alter its behavior.
+Manipulation Resistance requirements such as APTS-MR-001 mandate strict separation between operator instructions and target-derived data.

 **Qualified Reviewer**
 An individual with demonstrated expertise in penetration testing methodology (for example, OSCP, CREST CRT, GPEN, or equivalent experience), security governance frameworks, and familiarity with AI/ML systems.
 Organizations may use qualified reviewers when evaluating platforms against APTS requirements.